By JOHN DE SILVA

 I was awestruck and thanked God.

 In the meantime, the second officer confirmed that, the man had taken one line and put it on a bollard.
 So we could berth the ship.
-Thereafter the same man was running towards after part of the ship to help us with after mooring lines.
+Thereafter the same man ran towards the after part of the ship to help us with the after mooring lines.
 While maneuvering the ship to berth alongside I called the second officer and said,”Eddie, call the man who helped us and ask to him see me after berthing.”

 I repeated, “There was no way a person who was wearing a ‘T’ shirt with such a conspicuous color could disappear in that empty yard.”

 Upon berthing the ship I called all crew who manned forward and after stations.

 In the meantime, I re-checked all the others who were with me on the bridge about the man, and all of them confirmed that they saw him.
 But when the others arrived on the bridge, I asked the same question.
 It was a mystery that, none of them remembered seeing the man.
 No such person.